The

 All in one Buddha Book

-The Heart of the Buddha's Teaching: Transforming Suffering
+The Heart of the Buddha's Teaching: Transforming Suffering into

 Peace, Joy, and Liberation